Karachi United School Championship: Senior Girls

 The senior girls category was introduced in the 2014–15 season with the primary goal of creating a platform that would allow young women to develop and grow in football.
 This initiative aimed to break barriers and provide equal opportunities for girls to participate in organized, competitive football.
 By offering this category, Karachi United hoped to foster the growth of female athletes, helping them enhance their skills, gain exposure, and build confidence on the field.
 It was a crucial step toward promoting gender equality in sports, empowering girls to pursue football as a passion or career, and contributing to the overall development of women's football in the region.

 KGS won the first 2 back-to-back titles.
 SMB Fatima Jinnah, the only government school in the tournament emerged victorious against all odds to secure their first title in the 2017–18 season.
 The Aga Khan schools won 3 of the next 4 championships, albeit with different campuses with Generations securing their first title in the 2020–21 season.
 KGS then won back to back titles once again after 5 years to become the most successful school in the senior girls category.

 At the 20th edition of the KUSC, KGS once again won the title for the 3rd time in a row and extended their titles to five.

+At the 21st edition, KGS extended the number of their titles, as they defended their title in spectacular fashion, thus becoming the 4-time back-to-back champions and their 6th title overall.